 Aside from the garage door failing there is also the potential for your garage door opener to malfunction.
 For obvious reasons you might try using the wall switch first.
 If that works, there’s a good chance you just need new batteries in your garage door opener remote.
 If neither is working you might check your circuit breaker.
 If basic troubleshooting is doing the trick, get a hold of us and we’ll solve your garage door opener problems.

-For prompt residential overhead door and garage door repair or service at your home:
+Prompt residential overhead door and garage door repair or service at your home.

 We know that a broken or damaged overhead garage door/ garage door opener can compromise the safety, comfort, and sometimes beauty of your home.
 So, whatever garage door repair, parts, or service you need, Norm’s is here to help!